-The human gastrointestinal (GI) tract harbors a complex consortium of trillions of microbes, thousands of bacterial phylotypes, methanogenic archaea, and fungi colonizing the entire length of the gut.
-Collectively this is termed microbiota, which contains at least 100 times as many gene products as the host genome.
-Although it is largely unexplored and underappreciated, the gut microbiota plays a critical role in states of both health and disease.
-Accumulating evidence indicates that the gut microbiota is essential in energy metabolism, host intestinal immune function and is also crucial in developing several diseases, including diabetes, non-alcoholic fatty liver disease, inflammatory bowel diseases, and even cancer.
-My research focuses on developing strategic alterations in microbiota, which will, in turn, treat human ailments, including those of infectious origin.
+The human gastrointestinal (GI) tract harbors a complex consortium of trillions of microbes, thousands of bacterial phylotypes, methanogenic archaea, and fungi colonizing the entire gut length, collectively referred to as the microbiota, produce 100-fold many gene products as the host.
+Although it is largely unexplored and underappreciated, the gut microbiota plays a critical role in health and disease states.
+My research focuses on identifying microbes and using them or their products to treat human ailments, including infectious origin.

 - Cancer Immunology and Immunotherapy